 This fun recipe is kid friendly to create!

 - 1 (32 oz.) container vanilla Greek yogurt

 - 2 cups frozen strawberries, sliced

 - 4 tablespoons strawberry jelly

 - 4 tablespoons blackberry jelly

-- Line a 10 x 15 x 1 inch cookie sheet with parchment paper.
+- Wash hands with soap and water.
+Line a 10 x 15 x 1 inch cookie sheet with parchment paper.
 Spread the yogurt on top of the paper.
 Place strawberries and blackberries on the yogurt.

 - Drizzle with the strawberry and blackberry jellies.
 Tap on the counter slightly to help the fruit settle in the yogurt.
 Freeze for 4 hours.
 Take the bark out and cut or break into pieces.

 - Store this treat in a zip-close bag in the freezer.
 Pull it out to enjoy a healthy, frosty snack.
 You may want to let it thaw 5-10 minutes before eating.